 In 2021, we invited our suppliers to commit to setting a public target to halve absolute GHG emissions by 2030, report their progress and share their data with us.
 We're exploring new ways to support suppliers through guidance, tools and resources, particularly for the 300 suppliers who have the most significant GHG emissions.
 In 2021, we began working with a small group to help us shape the programme, and we'll launch a pilot in 2022, before further roll-out in 2023.
-We're also encouraging other companies to work with their suppliers, for example through the 1.5°C Supply Chain Leaders initiative at COP26.
+We're also encouraging other companies to work with their suppliers, for example through the 1.5°C Supplier Engagement Guide, launched by the 1.5°C Supply Chain Leaders initiative at COP26.